How To Find your Friends on Discord

 - ALL – This tab will display every one of your friends currently added to your list.

-- ONLINE – Shows you each and everyone of your friends from the list that are currently online, including those who may be idle.
+- ONLINE – This shows you each and every one of your friends from the list that are currently online, including those who may be idle.

 - PENDING – All friend requests that you’ve received will be sitting here.
 You can scroll through and accept or reject until your heart’s content.

 - BLOCKED – Every user you’ve blocked will be listed here.

 Technically, only those you’re willing to call friend will be found in the “Online” or “All” tabs.
 While looking at the lists, information is broken down into three columns:

 - NAME – The friend’s username (not to be confused with their full tag).